Ayanchak1990/snowflake-tech-test/README.md

 <img width="832" alt="convex_data_landscape" src="https://user-images.githubusercontent.com/38339739/186574745-0444245f-450e-4e49-bb52-7c33b2bad0d6.png">

+***Also Different role and credentials have been created for Data science user to have only access to data mart layer***

 ## Future betterment scope
 1. The code should read the keys from environment.
 This can be done in multiple ways.
 For example: AWS Key Gen, Environment Variables, kubernetes, Terraform(*Infra as code*).
 But, I would require devops support for that.
 2. Automation and auto deduplication of data can be done using Snowpipe.